 Quinn Emanuel is made up of trial lawyers.
 We pride ourselves on knowing how to set up complex cases to win.
 Our lawyers also know the science.
-Almost 50 of us have degrees in biological or chemical life sciences disciplines, many of us with PhDs or other advanced degrees.
+Fifty-five of us have degrees in biological or chemical life sciences disciplines, many of us with PhDs or other advanced degrees.
 Quinn Emanuel’s life sciences attorneys represent pharmaceutical, biotechnology, medical device, and other life sciences companies from around the world.

-Quinn Emanuel’s life sciences attorneys have litigated over 200 ANDA cases, and various branded vs. branded matters and pharmaceutical licensing disputes.
+Quinn Emanuel’s life sciences attorneys have litigated over 300 ANDA cases, and various branded vs. branded matters and pharmaceutical licensing disputes.
 Our cases have involved diverse subject matter such as new chemical entities, methods of use, crystalline structures, restricted-distribution systems, and new formulations of existing compounds.
 These same attorneys also have experience advising pharmaceutical companies on pre-regulatory approval activities, FDA regulations, and patent prosecution strategies which allow the companies to develop the strongest patent portfolio to assert during litigation.

 Our life sciences practice also has considerable experience in IPRs and other post-grant proceedings acting primarily on behalf of patent owners, and has handled concurrent post-grant reviews and litigations.
 Our practice is based on an inter-disciplinary model that allows us to become fully familiar with our clients’ businesses and to represent our clients in a wide variety of disputes, including: Intellectual Property, Antitrust, Product Liability, Government Investigations, Off-label Promotion, and Appeals.

-- The Firm was named a Client Service Leader by BTI Consulting Group in BTI Client Service A-Team 2017 and was named a 2016 ‘Most Recommended Law Firm’ by BTI Consulting Group for the third year in a row.
+- The firm was named a Client Service Leader by BTI Consulting Group in BTI Client Service A-Team 2017 and was named a 2016 ‘Most Recommended Law Firm’ by BTI Consulting Group for the third year in a row.

-- Nick Cerrito, Peter Armenio, and Robert Wilson were listed by Best Lawyers in America 2017 in the practice areas of Intellectual Property Litigation Patent Litigation and Patent Law.
+- Nick Cerrito, Victoria Maroulis, and Robert Wilson were listed as “Best Lawyers in America” by Best Lawyers 2016-2022 in the practice areas of Intellectual Property Litigation Patent Litigation and Patent Law.

-- Adapt Pharma, Inc.
+- AbCellera Biologics Inc.

 - Avanir Pharmaceuticals, Inc.